sajalpant/urban-company/README.md

 ### Flow :

 * User lands on "Home page"
-* User clicks on login/Signup enter mobile number and otp
+* User clicks on login/Signup and enters mobile number and OTP
-* User will lands on home page as a registered user
+* User will land on home page as a registered user
 * User can Select live location using GPS from Location input.
 * User can serch services as per requirement or user can select services(we have worked on Ac service).
 * In service page user will find more details about services, technician, Customer review, blogs, About service